Contact your claims company, the Financial Ombudsman Service, or the Financial Conduct Authority (FCA) to make a complaint.

-Claims management companies can help you make certain types of claims against financial services providers for a fee, eg to claim for mis-sold payment protection insurance (PPI).
+Claims management companies can help you make certain types of claims against financial services providers for a fee, such as claiming for mis-sold payment protection insurance (PPI).
 They can give you advice on what you can claim and help you with the legal process.

 Complaining about poor service

-Complain to the Legal Ombudsman if you’re unhappy with the service you’ve received from a claims company, eg the results of your claim or the fees they’ve charged you.
+Complain to the Financial Ombudsman Service if you’re unhappy with the service you’ve received from a claims company, for example the results of your claim or the fees they’ve charged you.

 Ask the claims company for a copy of their complaints procedure or check their website.